MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-connect-impala.md

     ![Screenshot shows the Impala window, where you can enter your server.](media/desktop-connect-impala/connect_impala_3a.png)

 1. When prompted, enter your credentials or connect anonymously.
-The Impala connector supports Anonymous, Basic (user name and password), and Windows authentication.
+The Impala connector supports Anonymous, Windows, and Database authentication.

     ![Screenshot shows the Impala dialog where you authenticate your connection.](media/desktop-connect-impala/connect_impala_4.png)